kimg45/privacyguides.org/docs/os/macos-overview.md

 macOS comes with two forms of malware defense:

 1. Protection against launching malware in the first place is provided by the App Store's review process for App Store applications, or *Notarization* (part of *Gatekeeper*), a process where third-party apps are scanned for known malware by Apple before they are allowed to run.
 Apps are required to be signed by the developers using a key given to them by Apple.
 This ensures that you are running software from the real developers.
-It also requires the Hardened Runtime to be enabled which limits methods of exploitation.
+Notarization also requires that developers enable the Hardened Runtime for their apps, which limits methods of exploitation.
 2. Protection against other malware and remediation from existing malware on your system is provided by *XProtect*, a more traditional antivirus software built-in to macOS.

 We recommend against installing third-party antivirus software as they typically do not have the system-level access required to properly function anyways, because of Apple's limitations on third-party apps, and because granting the high levels of access they do ask for often poses an even greater security and privacy risk to your computer.